Bankruptcy You Say?

-So let’s take a high level look at the difference between a consumer proposal and a bankruptcy.
+So let’s take a high-level look at the difference between a consumer proposal and bankruptcy.
 You should be able to see for yourself why less than 1% of clients in our office end up filing bankruptcy.

 Bankruptcy Is Not The Easy Way Out

 While in bankruptcy, your income is monitored.
 The reason for the monitoring?
 You are required to pay 50% of any income that you earn over the government standard limit for someone who is bankrupt.
 The amount of income that you can earn before going over the standard is based on your family size.
 As of the writing of this article, a family of 3 is allowed to make a combined net income of $3372 per month, including the Canada Child Benefit.
 For our example here, let’s say a family of three was burdened with high credit card debt, call it $50,000.
 We’ll say that the credit card debt is in both mom’s and dad’s names, and in such a case there would need to be two bankruptcies filed, one for each party.
 If dad made $2200 net income per month, and mom made $2200 net income per month, and the CCB was $250 per month, they each would have a bankruptcy payment of $302 per month.